ziglang/zig-bootstrap/README.md

  * LLVM 11 rc6
  * Clang 11 rc6
  * LLD 11 rc6
- * Zig llvm11 branch (will be zig 0.7.0 when the release is tagged)
+ * Zig llvm11 branch (currently 4053b95d8e but will be zig 0.7.0 when the release is tagged)

+For other versions, check the git tags of this repository.

 ## Host System Dependencies